If you visit Dublin, you’ll be pleasantly surprised by how compact and accessible it is.

 If Dublin is the hub, Temple Bar is the centre of the universe!

-The pavements in the side streets are a bit iffy in parts but stay on the main street and you’ll be fine.
+The pavements on the side streets are a bit iffy in parts but stay on the main roads, and you’ll be fine.

 Shopping in Dublin

 O’Connell Street is probably the widest street I’ve ever seen!